Skip to content

 Do cost savings depend on country?

 Yes.
 Vegan diets save money in most high-meat economies).
 In low-meat economies (parts of Africa) there's less gap because meat is already expensive/rare.
-Middle-income households typically save 800-1,500 annually going fully vegan.
+A range some middle-income households report saving on a fully vegan diet is 800-1,500 annually.

 Are these realistic weekly numbers?